statamic-rad-pack/shopify/docs/content/en/frontend/getting-started.md

 This addon only takes into account the Storefront API as we want more control over what happens on our frontend.

+## Demo

+To see the front-end in action, you can view a demo at [https://shopify.demo.jackwhiting.co.uk](https://shopify.demo.jackwhiting.co.uk).

 ## Storefront API

 The [Storefront API](https://shopify.github.io/js-buy-sdk/) has a lot of data you can retrieve, however we are only focusing on three elements.